anchit-choudhry/cra-custom-template/THIRD-PARTY-NOTICES.md

 -----

-The following software may be included in this product: @aashutoshrathi/word-wrap, is-extglob.
-A copy of the source code may be downloaded from git+https://github.com/aashutoshrathi/word-wrap.git (@aashutoshrathi/word-wrap), https://github.com/jonschlinkert/is-extglob.git (is-extglob).
+The following software may be included in this product: @aashutoshrathi/word-wrap, is-extglob, word-wrap.
+A copy of the source code may be downloaded from git+https://github.com/aashutoshrathi/word-wrap.git (@aashutoshrathi/word-wrap), https://github.com/jonschlinkert/is-extglob.git (is-extglob), https://github.com/jonschlinkert/word-wrap.git (word-wrap).
 This software contains the following license and notice below:

 The MIT License (MIT)